For more information on any of these ministries,

 The Mass sends us forth to BE Christ’s presence for the world.
 Please consider the following opportunities to serve.

 G.I.F.T.
-MINISTRY: Our G.I.F.T.
-(Growing in Faith Together) Ministry seeks to enhance the spiritual life of our parish by sponsoring programs, book discussion groups and special events to help people connect their Faith with their real lives.
+BOOK CLUB: Our G.I.F.T.
+(Growing in Faith Together) Ministry seeks to enhance the spiritual life of our parish by sponsoring book discussion groups and special events to help people connect their Faith with their real lives.
 Would you like to help bring people closer to Christ?
-Join our monthly book discussion group?
-Or perhaps you just have heard a great speaker whose name you’d like to share?

 RELIGIOUS EDUCATION CATECHISTS AND AIDES: Help pass on the faith as a teacher or aide in our Parish Religious Education Program.
 Our present program encompasses Grade Levels 1 through 8.
 Perhaps, you could sub/teach, or assist in the hall?

-“FOREVER YOUNG (55+)” Socials Group: This is a social ministry that enables the “mature (55+) members of our community to get together once a month for lunch/refreshments and enjoyable company.
-Bingo, Dancing /hobby shows, seasonal entertainment, an indoor BBQ, Luncheons with a guest speaker (various topics) are just some of the ways we gather for just plain fun.
-Transportation is available for those who might not otherwise be able to attend.
+“FOREVER YOUNG (55+)” Socials Group: This is a social ministry that enables the “mature (55+) members of our community to get together several times a year for lunch/refreshments and enjoyable company.
+Bingo, Dancing /hobby shows, seasonal entertainment, an indoor BBQ, luncheons with a guest speaker (various topics) are just some of the ways we gather for just plain fun.
 Join the team who brainstorms the activities!

 PRAYER SHAWL MINISTRY: Knitters and crotchetiers make prayer shawls, baby blankets and other items, offering their work and talent as prayer.
 Their finished products are given to various groups within the parish and larger community.
 For example, shawls and blankets have been given to the homebound within our parish; Baby blankets to area newborns, as well as the newly baptized in our parish.
 They’ve even sent knitted caps to soldiers on the battlefield.
 Members meet once/twice a month, on a Thursday afternoon, from 1pm-3pm, year-round.
 If you can knit or crochet and enjoy good company, consider joining this ministry!
 Experienced knitters/crotchetier will help beginners who would like to join.

-CHERRY HILL FOOD BANK & OUTREACH COUNCIL: This interfaith outreach operates a food pantry and assistance program at a nearby Cherry Hill facility.
+CHERRY HILL FOOD PANTRY: This interfaith outreach operates a food pantry and assistance program at a nearby Cherry Hill facility.
 Volunteers and food items are always needed.
 Help organize and distribute food at the pantry, or transport it there from the parish, once a month.

-LIFE AND JUSTICE MINISTRY: The members of this ministry work to bring presenters to St. Mary in order to raise awareness of the various local and global needs in the area of social justice.
-One Social Action component, currently part of this ministry, is the sale of Free Trade Coffee, Tea and Cocoa products after, on the third weekend of each month.
+LIFE AND JUSTICE MINISTRY: The members of this ministry work to bring presenters to St. Mary in order to raise awareness of the various local and global needs in the area of Life and Justice.
+Currently part of this ministry, is the sale of Free Trade Coffee, Tea and Cocoa products after, on the third weekend of each month.

 INTERFAITH HOSPITALITY OUTREACH COUNCIL (IHOC): Our Parish also participates in an Interfaith effort which annually houses, here in our parish hall, 12 men in transition, for a two-week period.
 Members of this ministry, organize this event in support of these homeless men.
 Team Volunteers and overnight chaperones are always needed. (just 2 weeks in January).
 For more info., please visit: http://www.interfaithhomelessoutreachcouncilsj.org/

 KNIGHTS OF COLUMBUS: This long-standing Catholic organization for men is deeply involved in parish and community life seeking to promote the values of the Gospel and render Christian service.
-For more information, please contact Dick Spence: (856) 424-8395.
+For more information, please contact the parish office to be connected with the leadership of the KOC.

-VACATION BIBLE SCHOOL: For one week in early summer, our parish grounds come alive for VBS fun and inspiration.
+VACATION BIBLE SCHOOL: For one week in the summer, our parish grounds come alive for VBS fun and inspiration.
 We can always use more helping hands in this just once a year commitment.

 YOUNG PARENTS: We’d love to start a post Baptism new parent support network and ministry, too.
 Perhaps, you’d like to a part of it?
 Let us know.
 We will tailor it to your needs!